 You’ve changed SSH port from 22 to something else (let’s say 5000) for security reasons.
 Since then, you can’t get into a VM.

 Well, you can easily guess because port 5000 is not allowed in the firewall.
 To allow, you need to create a firewall rule as below.

-- Choose to allow for action of match
+Choose to allow for action of the match

-- Select all instances in a network in target (assuming you want to connect to any VM with port 5000)
+Select all instances in a network in the target (assuming you want to connect to any VM with port 5000)

 Try to connect your VM with port 5000, and it should be ok.

 Some of the best practices for managing firewall rules.

 Wherever possible, specify individual source IP or ranges instead of 0.0.0.0/0 (ANY)

 Associate VM instances with the tags and use that in the target instead of all instances

 Combine multiple ports in a single rule for matching source and destination